 “It helped clarify my own vision and showed me opportunities I hadn’t explored to make my vision a reality in order to solve social problems while valorizing cultural heritage,” he says.

-After some reflection, Levkoff shares: “Even though each event brought together a new group of strangers, after having shared a journey together; featured guests, participants and interns alike share in a warm feeling of community and hope for the future — a future in which we all are champions with the leadership capacities to realize our visions.”
+He continued: “Even though each event brought together a new group of strangers, after having shared a journey together; featured guests, participants and interns alike share in a warm feeling of community and hope for the future — a future in which we all are champions with the leadership capacities to realize our visions.”